janv/rest_in_place/README.markdown

 updated record afterwards to display the updated value.
 That way any authentication methods or otherwise funky workflows in your controllers are used for the inplace-editors requests.
+To save the additional GET request, you can take the shortcut of returning the updated record in the response to the PUT request.
+See the testapp for an example.

 URL:         <http://github.com/janv/rest_in_place/>
 REPOSITORY:  git://github.com/janv/rest_in_place.git